 The guidelines for implementation are:

-- General duties and responsibilities must be agreed upon in advance with each Professor of the Practice and her/his Chair and/or Dean.
+- General duties and responsibilities must be agreed upon in advance with each Professor of the Practice and their Chair, Dean or Unit Head.
+And documented in their letter of appointment.

 - Appointments as Professor of the Practice may be full-time or part-time.
 Eligibility for fringe and retirement benefits will conform to Georgia Tech employment policies.